-Earth Day is April 22nd.
+Earth Day is coming.
 How are you planning to honor Mother Nature?

 Our team at American Waste Control is already thinking up some special ways to commemorate Earth Day with their families.
 Here are some ideas on how you can celebrate with yours.